cocos/cocos-docs/en/editor/components/tiledmap.md

     ![](./tiledmap/tiledlayer.png)

-- TiledMap component does not support `mapLoaded` callback.
-It can be used normally in `start` function.
+- TiledMap component does not support the `mapLoaded` callback.
+It can be used normally in the `start` function.

 ## TiledLayer and Node Occlusion